 The most common method of voting is by casting your vote personally in a Polling Station.
 There are a number of Polling Stations within the District of Hart, often they are located at the local village hall, school, church hall or at a public building.

 Polling Stations are chosen to be as convenient as possible for the electorate, with access for people with disabilities being a significant factor.
 Provisions are made for the disabled such as providing ramps up stairs or guides to assist voters.
-Please follow the link for further information on the assistance available to disabled voters.

 The situation of our Polling Stations does remain under regular review and any changes will be posted on this website.

 Neighbourhood Planning Referendums

 Neighbourhood Planning enables communities to draw up a Neighbourhood Plan for their area and is intended to give communities more of a say in the development of their local area.